vanillaiice/bolter/README.md

 ## Contribute

-Feel free to ask questions, post issues and open pull requests.
-My only requirement is that you run `gofmt` on your code before you send in a PR.
+Feel free to ask questions, post issues and open pull requests on github.
+When contributing, make sure to format your code with `gofmt`.